-To dust the chalk finish, use a soft brush or lint-free cloth to sweep the surface of the chalk finish.
-Remember chalk paint isn’t very durable.
-So don’t use any object that can abrade or scar the chalk paint.
+To clean the chalk paint finish, use a soft brush or lint-free cloth to sweep the coating.
+The paint isn’t durable, so don’t use tools that can abrade or scar the finish.

-If you are sanding between coats, you can move the sandpaper back and forth over the first coat to remove pimples.
-And, create tiny pores that the second coat can bite into.
+- If sanding between coats, move the sandpaper back and forth over the coating to create tiny scratches.

-If you are sanding the final coat of chalk paint, don’t move the sandpaper back and forth repeatedly.
-This is because you aren’t trying to create holes or pores in the final coat.
-Instead, you want to make the final coat smoother.
+You shouldn’t sand the final coat repeatedly because you aren’t trying to create holes or pores.
+Instead, you want to make the final coating as smooth as possible.

 Related Read: How To Paint Over Chalk Paint?

-- You can finish the chalk paint immediately after dry sanding.
+- You can re-coat the paint immediately after dry sanding.

 - A Bowl Of Water